Here’s the contents of the first newsletter I sent out to my first couple of subscribers :)

-If you’d like some of this in your inbox occasionally, you can sign up via the link on the left!
+If you’d like some of this in your inbox occasionally, you can sign up via the link above!

 The future is quieter.